Skiing in Val Gardena and Alpe di Siusi: Ultimate Guide to Italy’s Best Ski Resort

 Top Slopes for Families and Beginners

 Alpe di Siusi offers a well-balanced mix of blue and red runs.
-The area is thus ideal for building confidence and technique.
+The area is quite ideal for building confidence and technique – I can personally attest to that.

 The area’s ski schools maintain an international reputation for professionalism and multilingual instructors, ensuring that even first-timers feel comfortable on snow.